Lisa Su: 1994–1999: Texas Instruments and IBM R&D

-In June 1994, Su became a member of the technical staff at Texas Instruments, working in the company's Semiconductor Process and Device Center (SPDC) until February 1995.
+In 1994, Su became a member of the technical staff at Texas Instruments, working in the company's Semiconductor Process and Device Center (SPDC) until February 1995.
 That month, IBM hired Su as a research staff member specializing in device physics, and she was appointed vice president of IBM's semiconductor research and development center.

 During her time at IBM, Su played a "critical role" in developing the "recipe" to make copper connections work with semiconductor chips instead of aluminum, "solving the problem of preventing copper impurities from contaminating the devices during production".
 Working with various IBM design teams on the details of the device, Su explained, "my specialty was not in copper, but I migrated to where the problems were".
 The copper technology was launched in 1998, resulting in new industry standards and chips that were up to 20% faster than the conventional versions.

 2000–2007: IBM Emerging Products division

 In 2000, Su was given a year-long assignment as the technical assistant for Lou Gerstner, IBM's CEO.
 She subsequently took on the role of director of emerging projects, stating that "I was basically director of myself – there was no one else in the group".
-As head and founder of IBM's Emerging Products division, she ran a startup company and soon hired 10 employees to focus on biochips and "low-power and broadband semiconductors".
+As head and founder of IBM's Emerging Products division, Su ran an internal startup and hired ten employees to focus on biochips and "low-power and broadband semiconductors".
 Their first product was a microprocessor that improved battery life in phones and other handheld devices.
-MIT Technology Review named her a "Top Innovator Under 35" in 2001, in part due to her work with Emerging Products.
-Also through the division, she represented IBM in a collaboration to create next-generation chips with Sony and Toshiba.
-Ken Kutaragi charged the collaboration with "improving the performance of game machine processors by a factor of 1,000", and Su's team eventually came up with the idea for a nine-processor chip, which later became the Cell microprocessor used to power devices such as the Sony PlayStation 3.
-As of 2006, she continued to serve as vice president of the semiconductor research and development center at IBM, holding the role until May 2007.
+MIT Technology Review named her a "Top Innovator Under 35" in 2001, due in part to her work with Emerging Products.

+Through her division, Su represented IBM in a collaboration to create next-generation chips with Sony and Toshiba.
+Ken Kutaragi charged the collaboration with "improving the performance of game machine processors by a factor of 1,000", and Su's team eventually came up with the idea for a nine-processor chip, which later became the Cell microprocessor used to power devices such as the PlayStation 3.
+She continued as vice president of the semiconductor research and development center at IBM, holding the role until May 2007.

 2007–2011: Freescale Semiconductor

 Su joined Freescale Semiconductor in June 2007 as chief technology officer (CTO), heading the company's research and development until August 2009.
-From September 2008 until December 2011, she served as senior vice president and general manager of Freescale's networking and multimedia group, and was responsible for global strategy, marketing, and engineering for the company's embedded communications and applications processor business.
-As head of the company's networking-chip business, EE Times credited her with helping Freescale get "its house in order", with the company filing for an IPO in 2011.
+From September 2008 until December 2011, she was senior vice president and general manager of Freescale's networking and multimedia group, and was responsible for global strategy, marketing, and engineering for the company's embedded communications and applications processor business.
+As head of the company's networking-chip business, EE Times credited her with helping Freescale get "its house in order", with the company filing for an initial public offering in 2011.